-This course is intended for new INL foreign service officers and incoming headquarters-based program officers.
-It introduces participants to important principles and concepts in rule of law and justice sector reform that they will encounter in their jobs, such as the holistic nature of justice systems, and the complex dimensions of corruption.
-In addition, the course provides participants with an understanding of important rule of law program-related needs.
-The course will be held entirely online, will incorporate a mix of synchronous and asynchronous content, and will give participants opportunities to think through strategies for tackling the kinds of complex rule of law problems that practitioners encounter.
+This course was intended for new INL foreign service officers and incoming headquarters-based program officers.
+It introduced participants to important principles and concepts in rule of law and justice sector reform that they will encounter in their jobs, such as the holistic nature of justice systems, contextual factors to consider when developing effective programs, and the complexities of designing and implementing a program measurement system.